Job Data · 8 min read

 Session management Manual — save, reload, handle checkpoints Automatic — uses your browser session

-Account ban risk Yes — rate limits can trigger restrictions None — human-speed browsing
+Account ban risk Yes — rate limits trigger restrictions None — human-speed browsing

 Scheduled / unattended Yes — cron job friendly No — browser must be open